hinantin/AllinQillqayWeb/ServerSide/Hinantin/ErrorCorpus/README.md

 ### Installing the *Error Corpora Management System* on Ubuntu 12.04

+You can either use eXist-db or BaseX to store the `Error Corpus`, if you want to use exist-db see the `eXist-db.md` file, or continue below to use BaseX.

 ##### Step 1.
 Install BaseX XML Database (>= 7.8)

 Download the necessary files (.dsc, orig.tar.gz and debian.tar.xz) from https://launchpad.net/ubuntu/+source/basex/7.9-1